Kake27/sentisense/README.md

 # 🎯 SentiSense – Comment Sentiment Analyzer & Insights Engine

-SentiSense is a full-stack web app that scrapes comments from popular platforms like YouTube, and Reddit, performs deep sentiment analysis using a custom-trained NLP model, clusters the results, and provides AI-powered suggestions for improvement using Gemini AI.
+SentiSense is a full-stack sentiment analysis web application that scrapes comments from platforms like YouTube and Reddit, analyzes them using a custom-trained BiLSTM model, and offers meaningful insights, including visual sentiment trends, clustering, and AI-powered suggestions via Gemini API.

 ---